SitecoreSupport/Sitecore.Support.171546/readme.md

 # Sitecore.Support.171546
-Azure Search query to search for items filtered by language that contains hyphen returns the items for mixed languages
+Azure Search query to search the items (filtered by language that contains hyphen) returns the items for mixed languages

 ## License
 This patch is licensed under the [Sitecore Corporation A/S License for GitHub](https://github.com/sitecoresupport/Sitecore.Support.171546/blob/master/LICENSE).